Chishti Sharif: History

 The Chishti Order of Sufi mystics began in Chishti Sharif about 930 CE.
 Maudood Chishti is buried there, in a large mausoleum.

 Chishti Sharif contains two historic domes (gumbads) built by Ghiyath al-Din Muhammad of the Ghurid dynasty.
 The eastern dome was damaged by a tank shell at some point during the Afghanistan conflict.

 Climate

-Chisti Sharif has a hot-summer humid continental climate (Köppen: Dsa).
+Chisti Sharif has a warm-summer humid continental climate (Köppen: Dsb).
 Precipitation mostly falls in spring and winter.